 We will discuss the work completed to address the specific risks we identified at the planning stage.
 Wherever possible, we seek to review relevant workings and evidence and agree the accounting treatment as part of our interim work.

-If there are any significant findings arising from our interim work we will present these at the next available Audit Committee meeting.
+If there are any significant findings arising from our interim work we will present these to the Audit Committee in September 2015.